Wall St falls on capital tax increase angst; dollar rises

 “A lot of money that’s in the market at this point is non taxable, and I don’t think people do that calculation.
 Whenever they see news (like this), they just sell, they want to take the gains this year.”

-MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) closed 0.4% higher, while Japan's Topix (.TOPX) rose 1.82%.
+MSCI’s broadest index of Asia-Pacific shares outside Japan closed 0.4% higher, while Japan’s Topix rose 1.82%.
 Nikkei futures were little changed.

 Treasury yields fell alongside stocks on the capital gains tax issue.